top of page

 Why does it need to be dark to see a laser?

-Imagine a candle illuminating a dark room on its own, then compare that same candle and room while bright halogen lights are on.
+Imagine a candle illuminating a dark room on its own, then compare that same candle and room while bright halogen ceiling lights are on.
 It becomes challenging to tell if the candle is even emitting light.
 Light adds together and creates a collective illumination in a given area.
 This illumination can change the perceived colors of our lasers and render them harder to see as our eyes intake the collective light and cannot differentiate individual light sources.

 Are the lasers dangerous to look at?